panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 }
 ```

-Running the unit test you can see that it passes.
-The addition code has been generated from the 2 assertions.
+The unit test succussfully pases.
+The addition code has been generated from the 2 assertions and now I have more confidence in the correctness of my generic solution.

 ```
  PASS  sum.spec.js